Svendolin/Modelcar-search-application-FINAL-VERSION/readme.md

 * It is therefore important to me that I can experiment on a subpage without having to worry about the main page being affected, as there are a lot of users on the main page every day and I have to ensure that everything runs smoothly.

  **E) What is clearly a MUST HAVE for my search engine?**
-* **Basic Search** - The search engine is designed to enable users to quickly and easily search for model cars that interest them: The most basic thing is to be able to enter a search term in a text field and then receive a list of model cars that contain this search term.
+* **Basic Search** - The search engine is designed to enable users to quickly and easily search for model cars that interest them: The most basic thing is to be able to enter a search term in a text field and then receive a list of around 3 model cars that contain this search term based on full text of the exact search term.
-* **Algorithm customization** – choose what content goes into your index and adjust the weighting according to your needs.
-* **Fuzzy matching** – this eliminates situations where your site search returns no results.
-* **Autosuggest** – suggest content as soon as users start typing (just like Google does it).
+* **Semantic Search** – In case of wrong spelling, the search engine should still be able to display relevant results.
+The Semantic Search should work with a vector database to compare the similarity of the semantical meaning of the search term.
-* **Instant Search** - Smooth loading of search results without reloading the page.
+* **Instant Search** - Smooth loading of search results without reloading the page with caching and routing

  **F) What is clearly a NICE TO HAVE for my search engine?**
  * **Reverse Image Search** - The search engine should have a reverse image search function as a nice to have, so that users can upload a picture and the search engine will show them similar model cars.